Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 > pre-render game scenes from Munch.
 Because these scenes were not rendered in the PS2 devkit, but
 > were simply “visualizations” of their product, it was perfectly legal for them to share them,
 > which they did.
 They made about a hundred CDs with these game visualizations and sent them to
 > major media contacts.
-They said, ‘Hey, look at what we’re working on.
-Here’s the movie
+They said, ‘Hey, look at what we're working on.
+Here's the movie
 > clips.
-Here’s screenshots.
-Here’s the story about Munch’s Oddysee.”
+Here's screenshots.
+Here's the story about Munch's Oddysee.”

 As written above, these were animated scenes that were all but presented as actual gameplay footage.
 There are still many of these floating around on Youtube, some calling them "betas," some